e3rd/WebHotkeys/README.md

     If multiple shortcuts are defined, only the first one is executed.

     Some special shortcuts like `Ctrl+PageDown` will likely never be passed to the webpage and therefore do not function.
-* `hint`: Help text.
+* `hint` (`string`): Help text.
+* `callback` (`{HTMLElement|Function|jQuery}`): What will happen on shortcut trigger.
-* `callback`: If callback returns false, shortcut will be treated as non-existent and event will propagate further.
-If callback is jQuery, its click method is taken instead.
+     *  If callback returns false, shortcut will be treated as non-existent and event will propagate further.
+     *  If callback is a HTMLElement, its click or focus method (form elements) is taken instead.
+     *  If callback is jQuery, its click method is taken instead.
+* `scope` (`{HTMLElement|Function|jQuery}`): Scope within the shortcut is allowed to be launched.
+     *  The scope can be an HTMLElement that the active element is being search under when the shortcut triggers.
+     *  The scope can be a function, resolved at the keystroke time.
+True means the scope matches.
+That way, you can implement negative scope.
+     *  (Ex: down arrow should work unless there is DialogOverlay in the document root.)
-* `scope`: Scope within the shortcut is allowed to be launched.
-The scope can be jQuery -> the element matched by the selector doesn't have to exist at the shortcut definition time.
+     *  The scope can be jQuery -> the element matched by the selector doesn't have to exist at the shortcut definition time.

 ### Method `group`